dchapyshev/dchapyshev.github.io/docs/client.md

 <br/>

 ### System information <a name="session-sysinfo"></a>
-Allows you to view basic information about the remote computer.
+Allows to view basic information about the remote computer.
 The resulting information can be saved to an HTML file or printed out on a printer.
 Double-clicking on any line with information about the system will be copied to the clipboard.
 In the context menu, you can selectively copy the name of the parameter, its value or a string in its entirety.
 <p align="center"><img src="/images/system-info-window.png"/></p>